DepressedBunnys/GBF-Timers/V2/README.md

 20. Fixed a bug that would stop the session info from running.
 21. Fixed a bug where the time would be negative if the break time was larger than the session duration
 22. Fixed no embed colour for the timer info command
+23. Fixed a bug that showed the s in units when the data was only 1
+24. Fixed a bug that didn't reset the session topic even after the session ended
+25. Fixed a bug that didn't reset the session topic in the reset command

 GBF Timers is now available for public use and the source code is now open source.